ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_logger.md

 The class is implemented as singelton.
 Therefore the normal way to get an object of the class is to call getInstance() and then a pointer to the object will be returned.

-By calling logBegin(log_level, log_output_level) the logger is initialized and the logged messages from the last programm call is depending on the log_output_level printed to the serial monitor.
+By calling logBegin(log_level, log_output_level) the logger is initialized and the logged messages from the last program call is depending on the log_output_level printed to the serial monitor.
 The parameters log_level and log_output_level are stored in the configuration file and can be accessed using the [Esp_Config](esp_config.md) class.

-In your code you can call on of the following functions to logg a message with a specific logg level.
+In your code you can call on of the following functions to log a message with a specific log level.

 - logFatal(message);
 - logError(message);